What Are STIs and STDs?

-- When a condom fails it can cause a life to begin (pregnancy) or can cause major health problems of even death (STIs).
-"Safe sex" can be very risky.
+- When a condom fails it can cause a life to begin (pregnancy) or can cause major health problems or even death (STIs).
+“Safe sex” can be very risky.

 - The CDC (Centers for Disease Control and Prevention) states it clearly “condom use cannot guarantee absolute protection against any STD.”

 The only two ways to protect yourself from STIs are to abstain from sex before marriage and to only have sex within a faithful lifelong commitment (i.e. marriage) to a partner who is STI free.
 If you have already had sex, there is still hope.
 You should begin by having yourself tested for STI’s and treated if necessary.
 Then you can make a commitment from this day forward to save yourself for marriage -something known as Second Virginity.

 You may not be able to change the past, but you can decide what comes next.